c-jaenicke/einkaufsliste-go-gin/README.md

 The site requires a PostgreSQL database to save entries.

-Possibly more database connectors in the future.

 <sup><sub>Because im lazy i only did PostgreSQL.</sub></sup>

-### Deletion of Item Entries

-Deleting items in the "Manage View" doesnt remove the entry from the database!
-This is intended behaviour.
-You can use the data you create to analyze your buying behaviour.

-**The `DELETE ALL BUTTON` at the bottom of the "Manage view" does delete all items permanently however!
-So use with caution.**

-If you really want to delete everything, just truncate the tables.

 ## Icons

 All used icons are taken from [https://feathericons.com/](https://feathericons.com/)

-## Dependencies

-Check the `go.mod` for libraries the webapp uses.